adumlao/this.state/this_state/README.md

 - a filter by next re-election function
 - a search for a specific bill function (needs a bill ID)
 - a specific roll-call vote function (needs bill ID)
+- a dropdown box where the user selects a specific state
+- an OnClick function on the name of the politician that will lead to his ContactList

 ## React Component Hierarchy